-In many respects, the Sinagua were a "middle" people between the Anasazi to the north (with their masonry pueblos) and the Hohokam to the south (with their advanced irrigation systems).
+In many respects, the Sinagua were a "middle" people between the Ancestral Puebloans to the north (with their masonry pueblos) and the Hohokam to the south (with their advanced irrigation systems).
 Early constructions were pithouses, built to sustain daily life while the folks engaged in subsistence agriculture.
 As they developed irrigation systems, they also built larger pueblo structures.

 The northern Sinagua left behind ruins at Walnut Canyon, Wupatki and Elden Pueblo.
 The southern Sinagua left ruins at Tuzigoot, Sycamore Canyon and Montezuma Castle.
 Parts of the irrigation system they built at Montezuma Well are still in use.